 UBS said no client positions were affected by the loss.
 The unauthorized trades could cost UBS almost as much as the 2 billion Swiss francs ($2.28 billion) the bank said last month it hoped to save by cutting 3,500 jobs over two years.

-Peter Thorne, a London-based equities analyst at Helvea, said the loss was a blow to UBS's reputation but was financially manageable for Switzerland's biggest bank.
+Peter Thorne, a London-based equities analyst at Helvea, said the loss was a blow to the reputation of UBS, but was financially manageable for Switzerland's biggest bank.

-The incident comes as UBS is struggling to restore its reputation after heavy subprime losses during the financial crisis that resulted in a government bailout, and an embarrassing U.S. tax evasion case that blew a hole in Switzerland's storied tradition of banking secrecy.
+The incident comes as Zurich-based UBS, which employs 65,000 people worldwide, is struggling to restore its reputation after heavy subprime losses during the financial crisis that resulted in a government bailout, and an embarrassing U.S. tax evasion case that blew a hole in Switzerland's storied tradition of banking secrecy.

 UBS isn't the first to be hit by a massive loss allegedly caused by a single rogue trader.

-Societe Generale, France's second-largest bank, stunned investors in 2008 when it revealed that one of its staff had lost the bank euro4.9 billion ($6.7 billion) through a complex scheme of unauthorized trades.
+Societe Generale, France's second-largest bank, stunned investors in 2008 when it revealed that one of its staff had lost the bank 4.9 billion euros, or $6.7 billion, through a complex scheme of unauthorized trades.

 Nick Leeson, a British trader working in Singapore for Barings Bank, made unauthorized futures trades that lost more than $1 billion and led to the venerable bank's collapse in 1995.
 The infamous case prompted banks worldwide to tighten their internal checks.

-With reporting from Larry Miller in London.
+With reporting from Philip Reeves and Larry Miller in London.
 Material from The Associated Press was used in this story.